flythereddflagg/flythereddflagg.github.io/python_book/docs/01-Intro-and-How-to-Use-This-Book.md

     20 hours.
 That is also okay.
 Learn at your own pace, but understand that 10,000 hours of coding is NOT required to gain amazing benefits from coding.

-Okay, that is my soap box on the principles of this book.
-I will do my best to be as succinct as possible from here on out.
+This is not an exhaustive list but this should give an idea of the philosophy that went into how to learn Python.

 ## How to use this book

+### Boring Before Interesting

+In the 1984 film "[The Karate Kid](https://www.imdb.com/title/tt0087538/plotsummary?ref_=tt_stry_pl#synopsis)", Mr. Miyagi, the teacher, doesn't start training
+Daniel, the protagonist, in Karate by teaching him fancy moves but begins by having him perform many menial tasks with no apparent point to them.
+It is in doing these seemingly pointless tasks that Daniel first begins to have skill in Karate.

+You will find that anytime you want to learn a new skill you must do many boring and seemingly pointless things before you can do something interesting or useful.
+Every discipline has this feature.
+I am telling you this because for me, a person with a very limited attention span, the beginning of programming was agonizingly slow and seemingly pointless and you may feel that way too.

+However, if you will do some simple things in every section you will be well on your way to becoming a good programmer.
+The simple things you must do are the
+following:

+- Read each section
+- Type the corresponding code EXACTLY as it is written without copy-pasting it
+- Make it run

+When things get boring or tedious, remember the Karate Kid.
+You are building a foundation on which you can move mountains.
+To that end, I have structured each section to build on what you have learned.

 ### Sections

-In each section of this book reading and exercises will be ordered by how mandatory they are.
+In each section of this book, reading and exercises will be ordered by how mandatory they are.
 If you wish to move as quickly as possible, you may only do the first part of each section where I will cover the essential material.
-However, I do recommend doing all parts of every section to get the most out of this book as well as to hone your skills.
+However, I do recommend doing everything under "Hone Your Skills" in every section to get the most out of this book.

 The sections generally will be divided in to 3 subsections.
 Each of these sections has a distinct purpose.
 Depending on your level of skill and interest there are a number of ways of approaching each section.
 They are as follows: